QUESTIONS AND ANSWERS

 We do give free quotes if you send us your conservatory plans (drawings from an architect or draftsperson).

-If you are after some initial pricing please have a look in our pricelist.
 The next step is to contact an architect or draftsperson who can prepare the concept drawings for a quote.
 We can also recommend a draftsperson if needed- please contact us.

 This architect/draftsperson will then also prepare the paperwork for your building consent- we can supply the CAD drawings.